ramesh8850/3-tier-Rule-Engine-AST/README.md

 ## Note
 - Please input correct input rules or json data like  dont provide "{ key: value{ object}}}" avoid double quotes for the input of json data and same for create rule data.
 - Use operands is caps 'AND' or 'OR' dont provide in lower case letters.
+- Feel free to provide feedbacks.Feedback helps me to improve the code.
 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements, please open an issue or submit a pull request.